Ocaso Press (Publicaciones Comunicaciones y Servicios Ocaso Press operates out of Santiago in Chile.

 exhibiting in Chile, England and the USA.

 The senior partner is Colin John Holcombe, whose varied life spans four careers.
 In the first he was an exploration geologist working in Iran, Afghanistan, Morocco, Indonesia, Malaysia, Bolivia and Chile.
 In the second he became a corporate high-flyer, managing research and company acquisitions for the world's second-largest mining company, being in turn elected to Fellowships of the Institution of Mining and Metallurgy and the Geological Society of London.
 He then became a technical writer, supporting himself with typesetting, international numismatics (ancient and Asian issues) and computer programming (helped program the world's largest online gambling site).

 In his fourth existence he became much involved in the UK literary scene, acting as editor and events organizer and publishing his poems in the better-known small presses of the UK and USA.
-He currently writes and manages a varied range of successful websites.
-Ecommerce Digest.Com offers a complete course in ebusiness, and formerly sold an e-book to 60 countries.
-Poetry Portal and PoetryMagic are now closed, but TextEtc.Com is widely listed on university, educational and literary sites.
+He currently writes and manages a varied range of successful websites, though these are slowly being closed, as I don't have the time to maintain them.
+Ecommerce Digest.Com offered a complete course in ebusiness, and sold an e-book to 60 countries.
+TextEtc.Com was widely listed on university, educational and literary sites.
 Oil-Painting-Techniques.Com is a popular and detailed guide to painting in oils.
 Coinlands.com places numismatics in its larger context of money and society.

 I’m sometimes asked why Ocaso Press doesn't issue traditional books, or

 make use of the reputable publishing houses, academic and commercial.

 The short answer is independence, the freedom to write as I want — and,

 more importantly, not write what I don't want to write — but let

 me start with an anecdote.